L-udo/VR-Speech-To-Text/README.md

 # Planned specs
--CVr & VRChat support
+- CVr & VRChat support
--Mobile support (using a Phone + Standalone headset, OR the possibility of running all on one device)
+- Mobile support (using a Phone + Standalone headset, OR the possibility of running all on one device)

 ## intended use/Target users